Small Office TechPractical IT for small business

 Q: How many routers do I need for a 2,000 sq ft office?
 A: One good router with range covers 2,000 sq ft adequately in most buildings.
 If you have thick walls or multi-level layouts, add a mesh node or access point.
 Never use multiple routers on the same SSID without proper roaming support (which is why mesh systems are popular).

 Q: Should I go mesh or stick with a single router?
 A: Single routers are simpler and more controllable.
-Mesh systems are easier to setup and expand.
+Mesh systems are easier to set up and expand.
 For offices under 20 people in 2,000–3,000 sq ft, a single business router wins.
 Mesh wins if you have coverage challenges or plan multiple expansion points.

 Q: What’s the difference between business and consumer WiFi routers?
 A: Business routers offer VLAN support, VPN capabilities, more granular QoS, better device handling, and professional support.
 Consumer routers prioritize simplicity and price.
 For offices, the VLAN and VPN features alone justify the upgrade.